matplotlib/matplotlib/doc/users/gridspec.rst

   gs = gridspec.GridSpec(2, 2)
   ax = plt.subplot(gs[0, 0])

-A gridspec instance provides array-like (2d or 1d) indexing that returns the SubplotSpec instance.
+A GridSpec instance provides array-like (2d or 1d) indexing that returns the SubplotSpec instance.
 For, SubplotSpec that spans multiple cells, use slice. ::